dotenv-org/dotenv-org.github.io/blog/_posts/2023-05-16-dotenv-vault-vs-doppler.md

 - Pricing Options
 - Support Availability

-## Dotenv Vault vs Doppler: Core features comparison
+## Dotenv Vault vs Doppler: Core features
 We're excited to dive into the core features and showcase how our solution compares to Doppler.
 It's no surprise that both tools share common ground in core offerings since they typically define a secret manager tool.

 You'll find multiple environments, version and access controls, logging, notifications, permissions, and IP management features in both Dotenv Vault and Doppler, each with their unique spin.
 However, we believe our solution outshines Doppler in several ways.